hi1uo/REFTful_API_From_Sratch/README.md

 See the [Frontend](http://github.com)here, using Angular
 ### About
 Create a bookstore web api services by creating a button that will point to Barnes & Noble page that has the book.
+Show the CRUD methods of RESTful API by using MongoDB

 ### Preparation
 1. Install Node